New York Personal Injury Lawyer

 Serious injuries happen in predictable ways, even if the specific circumstances vary.

 Car accidents remain one of the most common sources of injury.
-In Westchester County, that often means collisions on I-287 (Cross Westchester Expressway), the Bronx River Parkway, or heavily trafficked corridors like Mamaroneck Avenue and Post Road (Route 22).
+In Westchester County, that often means collisions on I-287, the Bronx River Parkway, or heavily trafficked corridors like Mamaroneck Avenue and Post Road.

 Construction accidents are another major category, particularly in areas like downtown White Plains and the Yonkers waterfront.
-These cases often involve violations of New York Labor Law § 240(1) and § 241(6), which impose strict liability for elevation-related hazards and unsafe work conditions.
+These cases often involve violations of New York Labor Law § 240(1) and § 241(6), which impose strong protections for injured workers in elevation-related and safety-rule cases.

-Medical malpractice claims arise when doctors or hospitals fail to meet accepted standards of care.
-These cases must be brought within 2.5 years under CPLR § 214-a, making early legal evaluation critical.
+Medical malpractice claims arise when doctors, hospitals, or other providers fail to meet accepted standards of care.
+These cases generally must be brought within 2.5 years under CPLR § 214-a, which makes early legal evaluation critical.

-The firm also handles wrongful death claims under EPTL § 5-4.1, which allows families to pursue compensation when negligence results in loss of life, and EPTL § 5-4.3, which governs damages.
+The firm also handles wrongful death claims under EPTL § 5-4.1, which allows families to pursue compensation when negligence causes loss of life, and EPTL § 5-4.3, which governs damages.

-Other cases include slip and falls, premises liability, truck accidents, rideshare collisions, traumatic brain injuries, spinal cord injuries, and police misconduct.
+Other cases include slip and falls, premises liability, truck accidents, rideshare collisions, traumatic brain injuries, spinal cord injuries, dog bites, product liability, and police misconduct.

 Each case type requires a different strategy, but they all share one thing: they demand careful, early preparation.